c-h-russell-walker/photo-gallery/README.md

 /Users/YOUR_NAME/Sites
 `git clone`

-In project directory ('photo-gallery' unless you've renamed it) run `bower install` to get project's dependencies Now run `grunt` (builds the project)
+In project directory ('photo-gallery' unless you've renamed it) run `npm install` & `bower install` to get project's dependencies
+Now run `grunt` (builds the project)

 You may see the following error (in my instance is was from not having compass up to date):